10 Matchmaking Companies to Look Out For

 The word ‘matchmaking’ might spark a cringe.
 It brings to mind scenes in which two strangers sit awkwardly facing each other, closely watched by their parents and not knowing what to say.
+Fear not, though, because matchmaking in the 21st century is nothing like it used to be two hundred years ago.

 Co-founder and CEO: Benjamin Bak (@benjamin_bak)